dustinspecker/dustinspecker.com/content/posts/iptables-how-docker-publishes-ports.md

 ```

 This adds a rule to the `nat` table.
 The `nat` table is used for Network Address Translation.
 In
-this case we're configuring a `DNAT` rule, which stands for Destination Network Address Translation.
+this case, we're configuring a `DNAT` rule, which stands for Destination Network Address Translation.
 This rule will match any packet using TCP destined for port 8080.
-At that point it'll set the
+At that point, it'll set the
 destination IP and port on the packet to `10.0.0.11:8080`.

 > Note: Why `--match tcp` and `--protocol tcp`? `--protocol tcp` specifies the rule is for TCP,